rgilles42/piscine-rust/README.md

 Though in the real program:
 - each Day... uuh I mean, Quest becomes available the day after the other,
-- there is a 90sec cooldown between each moulinette test
+- there is a 3 minutes cooldown between each moulinette test
-- and you're supposed to do the rushes... uhh I mean, raids in groups and be audited manually by staff.
+- you're supposed to do the 2 rushes... uhh I mean, raids in groups of 3 and be audited manually by staff
+- the practical project `chaikin` is (the only project) to be reviewed by peers.

 # Instructions